D4dx-backend/ward-management/ward-management-system/CLUSTER_SURVEY_FORM_PERIODS_IMPLEMENTATION.md

 ### 1. Removed Unnecessary Buttons ✅
 - **File**: `pages/ward/docker-survey.js`
-- **Action**: Removed "Refresh Clusters" and "Force Reset" buttons from cluster visit tab
+- **Action**: Removed "Refresh Clusters" and "Force Reset" buttons from House Visit tab
 - **Reason**: These were debug buttons that are no longer needed since the system now works correctly

 ### 2. Updated Period Display Format ✅